Tanya Khovanova's Toy Reviews:

 Thinkfun Visual Brainstorms

-These are cards that have math problems on one side and the solutions on the other.
-These cards have several things going for them: The problems on them are the right ones (not trivial, not too hard, and teach worthwhile things).
+With math problems on the one side and solutions on the other, these cards have several things going for them.
+The problems are pitched just right: they aren't trivial or too hard, and they teach worthwhile things.
 The cards themselves are colorful and artistic.
 Each card presents just one problem.
-Furthermore, all the kids I gave them to liked them.
+And best of all, every kid I gave them to liked them.

 Ages 8+